-resources for teachers and parents, helping them engage students in exploring curriculum concepts that align with state standards.
-The service brings together the best of public media, delivering more than 120,000 research-based, classroom-ready learning resources-videos, interactive materials, lesson plans and images-to supplement and enrich classroom instruction for 35 million students in the United States.
-More than 1.8 million teachers have registered to access PBS LearningMedia's critically acclaimed PBS programs such as NOVA and FRONTLINE, and research-based educational PBS KIDS programs such as Curious George and Peg+Cat, as well as content from organizations including The National Archives, National Science Foundation and NASA.
+PBS LearningMedia is an example of multimedia content that is leveraged for pre-K and K-12 formal education purposes by building "just in time" resources for teachers and parents to use to supplement their instruction.
+PBS LearningMedia offers high-quality, innovative digital resources for teachers and parents, helping them engage students in exploring curriculum concepts that align with state standards.
+The service brings together the best of public media, delivering more than 100,000 research-based, classroom-ready learning resources-videos, interactive materials, lesson plans and images-to supplement and enrich classroom instruction for nearly 40 million.
+Almost two million teachers and users have registered to access PBS LearningMedia's critically acclaimed PBS programs such as NOVA and FRONTLINE, and research-based educational PBS KIDS programs such as Curious George and Peg+Cat, as well as content from organizations including The National Archives, National Science Foundation and NASA.